Coalition for Community & Healthcare Acquired Infection Reduction

 John has a B.Sc.
 Engineering and an Executive MBA .

-Richard has 40 years of experience in senior administration, planning, design, construction, commissioning plus infection prevention & control of health facilities in Canada, China, Vietnam, Cambodia, Egypt and Qatar.
+Richard has 43 years of experience in senior administration, planning, design, construction, commissioning plus infection prevention & control of health facilities across.

-• Past Vice Chair of the CSA Infection Control during Construction, Renovation or Maintenance in Health Care Facilities Committee (Z317.13), plus has taught the CSA Infection Control and Design standards to hospitals, consultants and contractors throughout Canada and in the Middle East,
+• Vice Chair of the CSA Infection Control during Construction, Renovation or Maintenance in Health Care Facilities Committee (Z317.13), plus has taught the CSA Infection Control and Design standards to hospitals, consultants and contractors throughout Canada and in the Middle East

 • Chair of the CSA Wayfinding standard (Z317.14).